 Portia's sage advice for other stroke survivors and their supporters?

-"There is hope for everybody"
+"There is hope for everybody".

 YES!

-Thanks to Toronto's Centre for Addiction & Mental Health (CAMH), a useful technique has been established to assist in identifying the likelihood of someone developing Alzheimer's disease.
+Thanks to Toronto's Centre for Addiction & Mental Health (CAMH), a useful technique has been established to assist in identifying the likelihood of someone developing Alzheimer's disease -

-As a starter, an analysis of whether patients are accurately aware of their memory concerns helps in deciphering if someone is at risk of developing Alzheimer's disease
+As a starter, an analysis of whether patients are accurately aware of their memory concerns helps in deciphering if someone is at risk of developing Alzheimer's disease.

-Intriguingly, although memory loss is a renowned early symptom of Alzheimer's disease, its mere presence does not always reflect one developing dementia in the future.
+Intriguingly, although short-term memory loss is a renowned early symptom of Alzheimer's disease, its mere presence does not always reflect one developing dementia in the future.

-As someone who lost their brain's cherished hippocampus (often the first part of the brain to die from Alzheimer's disease), I can vouch for the 'awareness' factor as during my time at hospital, darling Nurse Gilly made a point of telling me that while my brain was generating new neural routes around the two 'chunks' of cerebral infarctions in those initial weeks, my particular demeanour was changing from being initially carefree and jovial to then anxious and emotional due to the injured mind's axonal sprouting of new neural pathways (around the damage) then allowing the ability to eventually grasp the actual severity of the situation and all that I had tragically lost in my life + the heartbreaking life I'd now be forced to lead ahead - indefinitely - as a horrible result.
+As someone who lost the brain's cherished hippocampus (often the first part of the brain to die from Alzheimer's disease), I can vouch for the 'awareness' factor as during my time at hospital, darling Nurse Gilly made a point of telling me that while my brain was generating new neural routes around the two 'chunks' of cerebral infarctions in those initial weeks, my particular demeanour was gradually changing from being initially carefree & jovial to then anxious & emotional due to the injured mind's axonal sprouting of new neural pathways (around the damage) then allowing the ability to eventually grasp the actual severity of the dire situation and all that I had tragically lost in my life + the heartbreaking life I'd now be forced to lead ahead - indefinitely - as a horrible result.

 Fortunately, in my particular situation, I had the added bonus that my bruised brain was improving with every day so my heart truly goes out to those constantly suffering from Alzheimer's disease who do not get such a luxury as hope.